src-bin/substrate-docs/bootstrapping/installing.md

 ## Substrate

 Substrate is distributed directly to customers.
-You'll have access to a feed of releases which includes links to download tarballs.
+You'll have access to a feed of releases which includes links to download tarballs, usually distributed via a shared Slack channel (or another medium if that doesn't work for you).
+After the first the time, though, it's typically not necessary to handle these tarballs directly.

+### Manual installation

 Download the latest one for your platform.
 Then extract it by running a command like this from your downloads directory:

 ```shell-session
 tar xf substrate-<version>-<commit>-<OS>-<ARCH>.tar.gz